Skip to content

 check_config.py

-from my_app.resources import make_limiter
+from my_app.resources import make_limiter, make_search_tool

 def get_check_config():